Invasion of Portugal (1807): French

+Spanish

 According to the Treaty of Fontainebleau, Junot's invasion force was to be supported by 25,500 men in three Spanish columns.
-General Taranco and 6,500 troops were ordered to march from Vigo to seize Porto in the north.
+General Francisco Taranco y Llano and 6,500 troops were ordered to march from Vigo to seize Porto in the north.
 Captain General Solano would advance from Badajoz with 9,500 soldiers to capture Elvas and its fortress.
-General Caraffa and 9,500 men were instructed to assemble at Salamanca and Ciudad Rodrigo and cooperate with Junot's main force.
+General Juan Carrafa and 9,500 men were instructed to assemble at Salamanca and Ciudad Rodrigo and cooperate with Junot's main force.